Thomas Burr Osborne (chemist): Career

 The science of nutrition thus evolved beyond the caloric energy of food, turning to the structural issue of essential amino acids.

+Osborne was elected to the United States National Academy of Sciences in 1910, the American Academy of Arts and Sciences in 1914, and the American Philosophical Society in 1921.

 Vitamin A discovery

 Osborne and Mendel discovered Vitamin A in 1913 in butter fat – independently discovered by Elmer McCollum and Marguerite Davis, who submitted their publication first, with both papers appearing in the same issue of the Journal of Biological Chemistry.
 Osborne and Mendel showed, for example, that a lack of Vitamin A in the diet led to xerophthalmia.

 They also established the importance of lysine and tryptophan in a healthy diet.

 "Water-soluble vitamin B" found in "protein-free milk" was also shown to be an essential nutrient.